Computing

 St Oswald’s Catholic Primary School’s intent for our computing curriculum is for all our children to feel like they have the skills to be digital citizens of the world.
 In our ever-growing technological society, computational thinking helps children to problem solve, design systems and understand the scope of possibilities for virtual communication.
 We intend to deliver a quality, high challenge, relevant curriculum to all our pupils, ensuring there are high expectations for all, including our SEND and disadvantaged pupils, equipping them with the confidence and capabilities to be effective users of technology in their future.

-With the prevalence of technology in our modern world, e-safety and its messages are key aspects of computing that we believe are necessary for our learners.
+With the prevalence of technology in our modern world, Online Safety and its messages are key aspects of computing that we believe are necessary for our learners.
 All our pupils should be responsible internet users, understanding the impact and lasting nature of their behaviour online, recognising age appropriate materials and games and taking responsibility and ownership of their online interactions.
 They should also be aware of who/where to turn to for help when necessary.
 These messages will be threaded throughout all curriculum subjects, including in discrete computing lessons and recognised as the core values of respect, equality and friendship.

 Our bespoke computing curriculum, designed in collaboration with MGL, will build upon the skills the children acquire within the 3 strands of computing: computer science, digital literacy and information technology.
 Teachers will ensure that all children progress successfully, leaving primary school with the ability to apply their knowledge and skills throughout other areas of their life.